-Reach to Recovery International is a network of individuals, groups and organisations committed to improving the quality of life for women with breast cancer and their families through peer support, advocacy and consumer involvement in research.
+Reach to Recovery International (RRI) serves as an umbrella organization for Reach to Recovery programs and similar programs and organizations throughout the world.
+RRI assists its affiliates in improving the quality of life of women with breast cancer and their families through peer support, advocacy, and consumer involvement in research.

-Reach to Recovery Mission - Reach to Recovery International is built on the simple yet universal principle: a woman who has lived through breast cancer and gives freely of her time to help another woman facing the same experience is a valuable source of support.
-Reach to Recovery International is committed to working to improve the quality of life for women with breast cancer and their families through a wide range of services offered worldwide.
+Reach to Recovery International is built on one simple yet universal principle: a woman who has lived through breast cancer and gives freely of her time to help another woman facing the same experience is a valuable source of support.
+Reach to Recovery International is committed to working to improve the quality of life of women with breast cancer and their families through a wide range of services offered worldwide.